Getting Social Security Disability for Depression

 • Involvement in activities that have a high probability of painful consequences which are not recognized; or

-• Hallucinations, delusions or paranoid thinking; or
+• Hallucinations, delusions or paranoid thinking.

-Bipolar syndrome with a history of episodic periods manifested by the full symptomatic picture of both manic and depressive syndromes (and currently characterized by either or both syndromes);
+Bipolar syndrome with a history of episodic periods manifested by the full symptomatic picture of both manic and depressive syndromes (and currently characterized by either or both syndromes).

 AND

-Resulting in at least two of the following:
+B. Resulting in at least two of the following:

 1. Marked restriction of activities of daily living; or